ros-controls/ros2_control_demos/README.md

    **NOTE**: Getting the following output in terminal is OK: `Warning: Invalid frame ID "odom" passed to canTransform argument target_frame - frame does not exist`.
              This happens because `joint_state_publisher_gui` node need some time to start.

-1. To start *DiffBot* example open open a terminal, source your ROS2-workspace and execute its launch file with:
+1. To start *DiffBot* example open a terminal, source your ROS2-workspace and execute its launch file with:
    ```
    ros2 launch ros2_control_demo_bringup diffbot.launch.py
    ```
    The launch file loads and starts the robot hardware, controllers and opens `RViz`.
-   In starting terminal you will see a lot of output from the hardware implementation showing its internal states.
+   In the starting terminal you will see a lot of output from the hardware implementation showing its internal states.
-   This is only of exemplary purpuses and should be avoided as much as possible in a hardware interface implementation.
+   This excessive printing is only added for demonstration.
+In general, printing to the terminal should be avoided as much as possible in a hardware interface implementation.

    If you can see an orange box in `RViz` everything has started properly.
    Still, to be sure, let's introspect the control system before moving *DiffBot*.